25+ Sustainable packaging statistics to know in 2025

 Sustainable packaging market size and potential

-• The sustainable packaging market is growing rapidly.
-In 2020, its market size was valued at 274.15 billion USD.
-Experts predict that it will grow at a compound annual growth rate (CAGR) of 6.1% from 2020 to 2028.
-[2]
+• Experts predict that it will grow at a compound annual growth rate (CAGR) of 6.1% from 2020 to 2028.²

 • Europe led the sustainable packaging market with a revenue share of 36.7% in 2020.
-Much of this growth can be attributed to its large number of end-user industries, including food & beverages, electronics, healthcare, and others.
-[2] It’s also largely because of the strict packaging laws gaining ground on the continent.
+Much of this growth can be attributed to its large number of end-user industries, including food & beverages, electronics, healthcare, and others.² It’s also largely because of the strict packaging laws gaining ground on the continent.
 For example, Germany’s Packaging Act imposes a recycling fee on retailers and manufacturers for any packaging that ends up in household waste.

-• Multiple surveys have identified the food and beverage industry as the leading segment in the global sustainable packaging market.
-[6] 59% of consumers rated the segment as “doing a good job” using sustainable packaging for their products.
-42% rated the beauty and cosmetics segments as also doing well in this regard, while 35% voted in favour of cleaning products.
-[7]
+• 59% of consumers rated the segment as “doing a good job” using sustainable packaging for their products.
+42% rated the beauty and cosmetics segments as also doing well in this regard, while 35% voted in favour of cleaning products.⁷

 Key Takeaway: The sustainable packaging industry is only starting to bloom.
 With increasing legislation against plastic use and more environmental consciousness, the market size is set to experience a boom in the near future.

 • There are several reasons why companies struggle to reach their sustainability goals, but according to McKinsey & Company, four challenges are most common.
-They are: insufficient cross-functional collaboration, a lack of meaningful incentives, unclear sustainability metrics, and poor employee upskilling.
-[1]
+They are:

-• A recent survey by McKinsey & Company found that B2B companies seem to place less importance on sustainable packaging than consumer companies.
-Only 66% of B2B and industrial companies have paid substantial attention to packaging sustainability, making sustainable-packaging commitments.
-In contrast, 80% of consumer goods companies have taken this step.
-[1]
+• Only 66% of B2B and industrial companies have paid substantial attention to packaging sustainability, making sustainable packaging commitments.
+In contrast, 80% of consumer goods companies have taken this step.¹

 Key Takeaway: While many large corporations have good intentions concerning using more sustainable packaging, they’ll need more than that to achieve their goals.
 Unfortunately, many, especially in the B2B industry, are ill-equipped to reach their sustainability goals.